lxRbckl/Project-VBR/README.md

 ## [`Project VBR`](http://lxrbckl.com/Project-VBR)
-> Translate and conceptualize roulette wheel data from visual ballistics.
+> Interpret and create a conceptual model for data from visual ballistics on roulette wheels.
 Spring 2022.